luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 For this test, we wanted to see how efficient different LLM models made by different companies were.
 To select our LLMs, we looked for 8B parameter LLMs that were released within at most 1.5 years of each other.
 We chose three different 'types' of LLM developers - a relatively small LLM developer, Essential AI, a medium-sized developer, Deepseek, and a large developer, Meta AI; we thus chose the 8 Billion rnj-1, deepseek-r1 and llama3.1 models respectively.

 To perform this test, we will sample twenty prompts of varying length at random from our dataset (note: we use random_state=0 for reproducibility).
-For each prompt, 30 executions of said prompt will be repeated on each of the three chosen LLMs.
+For each prompt, 30 executions will be repeated on each of the three chosen LLMs.

 ## Results